 Everyone LOVES talking about the weather.
-You can obtain a full detailed weather forecast for the next 5 or 10 days by going to the picture below and clicking anywhere on the icon:
+You can obtain a full detailed weather forecast for the next 5 or 10 days by clicking here.

 The Costa Del Sol is a great place to visit for many reasons, but the main one is because of the climate and the fact that its only a 2.5 hour flight from the UK.
 Now, I will be honest with you.
 The weather has changed over the years.
 When we first moved here, the Estate Agents flogged us an apartment with a sales pitch of ´365 days a year of sunshine´.
 Its not quite like that, nor was it ever like that but its still not bad, especially when you compare it back to the UK.